 No accident victim should have to pay the resulting expenses and losses when someone else was at fault for causing the crash.
 As a motorcycle rider, it’s important to make certain that you get treated fairly by the insurance and don’t accept a lowball settlement offer.

 At The Injury Law Group, we take pride in helping crash victims get the largest settlement available for their case.
-To schedule a free, no-pressure case evaluation with Milton Wagner, an experienced Phoenix motorcycle accident lawyer, call our office at 602-456-4166 or enter the details of your case into the contact form on this page.
+To schedule a free, no-pressure case evaluation with Our lawyer, an experienced Phoenix motorcycle accident lawyer, call our office at 602-456-4166 or enter the details of your case into the contact form on this page.